cscwcu/workshops/README.md

 # Workshops

-This is a repository used to track/store workshops the CS Club @ WCU has either hosted or is planning to host sometime in the future.
+This is a repository used to track/store workshops the Computer Science Club at Western Carolina Universty has either hosted or is planning to host sometime in the future.
+All content is written by CS Club members unless otherwise stated.
 Feel free to bookmark this page and reference the content of these workshops as needed!
+Just don't forget to give credit where credit is due :)

 ## Table of Contents